sciapp/sampledb/docs/user_guide/projects.rst

 Project groups may be best suited for those who want to model their object permissions in |service_name| according to an organizational hierarchy.
 For a simpler approach, see :ref:`groups`.

 .. note::
     Administrators can disable creation of project groups by regular users.
+Administrators can also disable subproject support.

 .. note::
     Project groups were formerly known only as projects.
 The name was changed to distinguish them from objects containing information about research projects.